What is Fibromyalgia?

 Fibromyalgia is treated with a combination of medication and self-care measures.
 The focus is on reducing symptoms while also increasing overall health.
 Although no single treatment is effective for all symptoms, experimenting with a number of therapeutic options can have a cumulative effect.

-• Pain relievers: Pain relievers are recommended such as acetaminophen, ibuprofen, or naproxen sodium these all are examples of over-the-counter pain medicines.
+• Pain relievers: Pain relievers, such as acetaminophen, ibuprofen, or naproxen sodium, are recommended.
+These are all examples of over-the-counter pain medicines.

 • Antidepressants: Milnacipran and duloxetine may help with the pain and exhaustion associated with fibromyalgia.
 To aid sleep, your doctor may prescribe amitriptyline or the muscle relaxant cyclobenzaprine.